NIJ's Research on Videoconferencing Pretrial Release Hearings

 The project is currently in the first phase of compiling information on videoconferencing protocols before field testing and evaluation in subsequent phases.

 Phase 1: Blueprint — Compile information on past and current videoconferencing applications via interviews and court/jail observation to identify key concerns and solutions (court rules) for protocol.

 Phase 2: Field Test — Conduct implementation and assessment studies in two pilot sites (one rural), and modify protocol per field experience over a relatively short period via qualitative and quantitative data collection and analysis.

 Phase 3: Evaluation — Submit final protocol to multiple new sites for self-implementation and support an objective cost-efficiency study over an extended period.

 NIJ’s Expert Workgroup

-All project phases will be assisted by a workgroup of court technology and practicing experts who represent judges, prosecutors, public defenders, court administrators, court interpreters, pretrial release services personnel and jail sheriffs.
-They will consult on blueprint development, operational protocol field testing and implementation evaluation, and participate in planning and review meetings including representatives of bail/bond, victim/witness and other stakeholder interests.
+All project phases are assisted by a workgroup of court technology and practicing experts who represent victim advocates, judges, prosecutors, public defenders, court administrators, court interpreters, pretrial release services personnel and jail sheriffs.
+They consult on blueprint development, operational protocol field testing and implementation evaluation, and participate in planning and review meetings with stakeholders including representatives of bail/bond, victim/witness, law enforcement and other criminal justice interests.